turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 Tonight:

 1. Update your current project to follow these conventions
-2. Update one previous project (Credit Check, Flashcards, Complete Me, Date Night) to also follow these conventions
+2. Update one previous project (Credit Check, Jungle Beat, Date Night, Night Writer, Complete Me) to also follow these conventions